didenko/fst/README.md

 The suggested package name pronounciation is _"fist"_.

+> This is the version 1 branch of the `fst` package.
+The upcoming version 2 simplifies the API significantly.
+It is, however, backward incompatible and will require some client code modifications.
+The version 2 is in beta until about the end of Martch 2019 - see the v2 branch.
+Please, [file an issue](https://github.com/didenko/fst/issues) with a feedback or a bug.

 ## Purpose

 At times it is desireable to test a program behavior which creates or modifies files and directories.
 Such tests may be quite involved especially if checking permissions or timestamps.
 A proper cleanup is also considered a nuisance.
 The whole effort becomes extra burdesome as such filesystem manipulation has to be tested itself - so one ends up with tests of tests.